History of the Marshall Islands: Independence

-21st century

 A report in mid 2017 by Stanford University, some 70 years after 23 atomic bombs were detonated on Bikini Atoll, indicates abundant fish and plant life in the coral reefs.
 That area of the islands was still not habitable by humans, however, due to contamination by radioactivity.
 A 2012 report by the United Nations had indicated that the contamination was "near-irreversible".

 In January 2020, David Kabua, son of founding president Amata Kabua, was elected as the new President of the Marshall Islands.
 His predecessor Hilda Heine lost the position after a vote.

 Climate crisis

 In 2008, extreme waves and high tides caused widespread flooding in the capital city of Majuro and other urban centres, 3 ft above sea level.
 On Christmas morning in 2008, the government declared a state of emergency.
 In 2013, heavy waves once again breached the city walls of Majuro.

 In 2013, the northern atolls of the Marshall Islands experienced drought.
 The drought left 6,000 people surviving on less than 1 L of water per day.
 This resulted in the failure of food crops and the spread of diseases such as diarrhea, pink eye, and influenza.
 These emergencies resulted in the United States President declaring an emergency in the islands.
 This declaration activated support from US government agencies under the Republic's "free association" status with the United States, which provides humanitarian and other vital support.

 Following the 2013 emergencies, the Minister of Foreign Affairs Tony deBrum was encouraged by the Obama administration in the United States to turn the crises into an opportunity to promote action against climate change.
 DeBrum demanded new commitment and international leadership to stave off further climate disasters from battering his country and other similarly vulnerable countries.
 In September 2013, the Marshall Islands hosted the 44th Pacific Islands Forum summit.
 DeBrum proposed a Majuro Declaration for Climate Leadership to galvanize concrete action on climate change.

-Rising sea levels are threatening the islands.
-Regardless of the cause, much of the area of the islands may become uninhabitable if the levels become excessive.
+Rising sea levels are threatening the islands which may render some uninhabitable if sea levels continue to rise.
 Major flooding occurred in 2014 leading to a state of emergency for Majuro.
 Thousands of islanders have already moved to the US over the past decades for medical treatment and for better education or employment, many settling in Arkansas; emigration is likely to increase as sea levels rise.
 The right of residents to do so ends in 2023 unless the Compact with the US is renewed.
 The United States Geological Survey in 2014 warned that rising sea levels will salinize the fresh water on the islands, "thus likely forcing inhabitants to abandon their islands in decades, not centuries, as previously thought".